bbartling/diy-bacnet-server/README.md

-## 🚀 diy-bacnet-server
+## 🚀 diy-bacnet-server (Now with JSON-RPC)

-A lightweight, containerized **BACnet/IP server** powered by **FastAPI**, designed for rapid development, prototyping, and integration within modern microservice environments.
-This app reads a **CSV configuration file** at startup to define BACnet points and provides a **REST API** for updating and retrieving values.
+A lightweight, containerized **BACnet/IP server** powered by **FastAPI + JSON-RPC**, designed for rapid development, prototyping, and integration within modern microservice environments.

-By default, it binds to **localhost**, making it safe for development and ideal for pairing with other Docker apps.
-It has been tested with over **300 BACnet points**, supporting **`POST /update` updates and `GET /read` reads every 4 seconds** without performance issues.
-The `POST /update` updates the BACnet server app point present values and the `GET /read` retrieves data being written to the BACnet server via BACnet/IP.
+The app reads a **CSV configuration file** at startup to define BACnet points and provides a **JSON-RPC API** (instead of REST) for interacting with the BACnet/IP server.

+> **NEW:** JSON-RPC compliant interface with built-in [OpenRPC](https://spec.open-rpc.org/) schema support and Swagger-compatible `/docs` endpoint based on the [fastapi-jsonrpc](https://github.com/smagafurov/fastapi-jsonrpc) library.

 ---

-## 🧾 CSV Configuration Format
+## 📂 CSV Configuration Format

-Simply place a CSV file in the `csv_file` directory with the following structure.
-It is parsed at application startup to define the BACnet points exposed by the server.
-The app only supports BACnet Analog Values (AV) or Binary Values (BV) both of which can be configured as writeble or commandable.
+Place a CSV file in the `csv_file` directory with the following format.
+It is parsed at startup to define the exposed BACnet points:

 ```csv
 Name,PointType,Units,Commandable